Getting Started with AI in 2026: A Beginner's Complete Guide

 Image and video

-Midjourney and DALL-E 3 for image generation.
+Midjourney and DALL-E 3 for images.
 Runway and Sora for AI video.
-Stable Diffusion if you want open-source, locally-run image generation with full control.
+Stable Diffusion if you want open-source, locally run image generation with full control.

 Code assistants

-If you code, GitHub Copilot, Cursor, and Claude Code will change your workflow.
-Describing what you want and getting working code back is... it still surprises me sometimes.
+If you write code, GitHub Copilot, Cursor, and Claude Code will reshape how you work.
+Describing what you want and getting working code back still catches me off guard sometimes.

 // Example: A simple Express server generated with AI assistance